 Making A Choice

-Finally, Lulu stands behind our desire to enable and empower creators.
+Lulu stands behind our desire to enable and empower creators.
 Period.
 If you spend a couple of hours reading content on this blog to learn about designing your manuscript and opt to publish with a different platform; that’s still a win for all of us.
 Because you published.
 And because there is a wide range of services offering a wide range of options.

 You need to find the right option for your goals and your work.

 If you need a platform that helps you take control of your work, manage and sell it as you see fit, and enables truly independent publishing, Lulu is probably a great fit for you.
-Likewise, if you need to print one book (or just a few) and print quality is really important to you, Lulu offers easy to use processes and the best options for high-quality printing.
+Likewise, if you need to print one book (or just a few) and print quality is really important to you, Lulu offers easy-to-use processes and the best options for high-quality printing.

 And That’s Lulu